-Getting yourself and your child vaccinated are important steps to protect against infection and help us get back to normal.
+Getting yourself and your child vaccinated for COVID-19 are important steps to protect ourselves and those around us against serious infection.
 Having your child vaccinated can help:

-- Protect your child from severe COVID-19 and potential hospitalization.
+- Protect your child from severe COVID-19, potential hospitalization or long-term COVID symptoms.

 - Protect family members and friends by stopping the spread of the virus.